pyTMD/pyTMD/doc/source/background/Tides.rst

 Pole Tides
 ----------

+The Earth's rotation axis is inclined at an angle of 23.5 degrees to the celestial pole, and rotates about it once every 26,000 years :cite:p:`Kantha:2000vo`.
-Over time, the rotation axis of the Earth shifts with respect to its mean pole location due to Chandler wobble, annual variations and other processes :cite:p:`Wahr:1985gr` :cite:p:`Desai:2002ev` :cite:p:`Agnew:2015kw`.
+Superimposed on this long-term precession, the rotation axis of the Earth shifts with respect to its mean pole location due to nutations, Chandler wobble and other processes :cite:p:`Wahr:1985gr` :cite:p:`Desai:2002ev` :cite:p:`Agnew:2015kw`.
 Load and ocean pole tides are driven by these variations, the corresponding elastic response, and for the case of ocean pole tides the centripetal effects of polar motion on the ocean :cite:p:`Desai:2002ev` :cite:p:`Desai:2015jr`.
 These variations are centimeter scale in both the vertical and horizontal, and should be taken into account when comparing observations over periods longer than two months.
 The formalism for estimating the pole tides within ``pyTMD`` is also based upon `IERS Conventions <https://iers-conventions.obspm.fr/>`_.